dainst/dai-publications-html-frontmatter/README.md

 ## Usage

 * By default it starts with [...]?zenonId=002023382 as example
-* Add your zenonId as GET-parameter as shown in the default-set
+* Add your zenonId to the url in the adress bar (replacing "002023382")
 * The publicationType (e.g. article) will automatically determined (based on zenon data)
 	* Optional: You can switch the publication type manually with the buttons on top
 * Authors, titles, series and parent titles are editable if necessary